-For example, "water molecule" and "mammal's ear" are names (but not representations) of corresponding classes of entities separated by several levels.
+To take an example, "water molecule" and "mammal's ear" are names (but not representations) of corresponding classes of entities separated by several stages.
 Obviously, during the evolution of the universe, the former class has participated, at a much later time, in the formation of the latter.
-A very good, suggestive example for modeling a single level representational structure is provided by basic chemical structures, i.e. molecules.
-Of course, this is not to suggest that scientists already know how to formalize these observable structures in a satisfactory manner.
+A good, suggestive example for modeling a single stage representational structure is provided by basic chemical structures, i.e. molecules.
+Of course, this is not to suggest that chemists or physicists already knew how to represent these observable structures in a satisfactory manner.